vremenar/rpi-setup/README.md

 Traefik handles Let's Encrypt certificates for all public domains.

 All servicees exposed through Traefik have configured health checks.
+## Portainer
+Portainer is a GUI for management of Docker and part of the RPi.
 ## Prometheus, Grafana, alertmanager, cAdvisor
 Enable monitoring of health of Raspberry Pi, Docker containers and Traefik.
 Some sample Grafana dashboards are included for Raspberry Pi, Docker and Traefik metrics.
 ## PiHole